 Chris Williams also directed the film alongside Byron Howard.
-While Williams had a smaller film also done last year this is the first time at bat for Howard.
-They both go beyond what is expected for an animated film and give the audience a well crafted and amazingly coherent story.
-The film was originally designed to be viewed in selected theaters in a new variation of the 3-D process but neither the DVD nor Blu-ray release has a copy on it.
-Still, the astounding Pixar animators give the film a full three dimensional look that works even on a regular flat presentation.
-Many try to compare this movie to its fellow Oscar nominee and winner of Best Animated feature, ‘WALL-E’ but that film was so special, so wonderful that it will be a very long time until we see something surpass it.
-That the directors did here was achieve the main goal of animation; let the audience forget that they are watching a cartoon.
+While Williams had a smaller film, also done last year this is the first time at bat for Howard.
+They both go beyond what expectations for an animated film and give the audience a well crafted and amazingly coherent story.
+The original design of the film was for viewing in selected theaters in a new variation of the 3-D process, but neither the DVD nor Blu-ray release has a copy of it.
+Still, the astounding Pixar animators give the film a full three-dimensional look that works even on a regular flat presentation.
+Many try to compare this movie to its fellow Oscar nominee and winner for Best Animated Feature, ‘WALL-E’ but that film was so special, so wonderful that it will be a very long time until we see something surpass it.
+That the directors did here achieved the main goal of animation; let the audience forget that they are watching a cartoon.
 Not only are the characters and backgrounds rendered so realistically there is a personality to the animals and people in the film.

 Bolt is a regular little puppy who is adopted by the little girl Penny.
 The pouch hit the jackpot when he is selected to play a dog with super powers on a television series that soon becomes the most popular show in the country.
 Since he has lived his whole life on the set of the show he has no idea that he is not his character.
 All Bolt is aware of is each week he uses his powers to thwart the dastardly schemes of the evil Doctor Calico (Malcolm McDowell).
-When Bolt thinks that Penny has been kidnapped he escapes from his trailer to save her but falls into a shipping box and is taken away from Hollywood to New York City.
-Lost on the streets he becomes friends with Mittens, a stray cat who bullies the pigeons out of their food.
+When Bolt thinks that Penny had been kidnapped, he escapes from his trailer to save her.
+Before getting far, he falls into a shipping box and is taken away from Hollywood to New York City.
+Lost in strange streets, he becomes friends with Mittens, a stray cat who bullies the pigeons out of their food.
 He is desperate to find Penny and get back to his life but his powers no longer seen to work.
 Along the way they add a hamster, Rhino (Mark Walton), who is a big fan of the Bolt show to their band of misfits and continue to try to get Bolt reunited with Penny.

-One of the more subtle messages in the film relates to Mittens who was once a housecat but her owners had her de-clawed and abandoned her on the street, helpless to fend on her own.
-The problem of abandoned house pets is unfortunately a growing one and it is great that a film informs both children and parents about it.
-You might think why waste high definition on a cartoon.
-One viewing of this movie, and you will want many more, will show you that a film like this serves the best possible audio and video.
+One of the more subtle messages in the film relates to Mittens who was once a house cat, but her owners had her de-clawed and abandoned her on the street, helpless to fend on her own.
+The problem of abandoned house pets is, unfortunately, a growing one, and it is great that a film informs both children and parents about it.
+You might think why high waste definition on a cartoon.
+One viewing of this movie, and you will want much more, will show you that a film like this serves the best possible audio and video.
 The 1080p resolution provides the clarity and color palette to bring out every nuance of the characters and their surroundings.
-There are such rich, vibrant colors and shadings here that you only get the full measure of the magic on High definition.
+There are such rich, vibrant colors and shadings here that you only get the full measure of the magic on the High definition.
 The DTS HD soundtrack brings out a level of realism that will enfold you in a sound stage that pulls you into the action.
-There are also a wide variety of extras that will keep the entire family entertain long after the film is over.
+There are also a wide variety of extras that will keep the entire family entertains long after the film is over.
 This is destined to become yet another Disney-Pixar classic.

 The video is the latest standard for contemporary home 3D, 1080p/MVC-encoded video.
 The 3D effects are quite noticeable and true to the high bar Pixar has always set for itself they are natural in presentation.
-In many recent 3D films the directors are still playing with the technology so many of the 3D effects come across as exceptionally contrived.
-In this case Bolt’s canine snout pokes out in a believable way so that you think the puppy was at your feet.
+In many recent 3D films the directors are still playing with the technology, so many of the 3D effects come across as exceptionally contrived.
+In this case, Bolt’s canine snout pokes out believably so that you think the puppy was at your feet.
 The one caveat is there is a trade off that still plagues the home presentation of 3D.
-There are some slight bur still perceptible artifacts in the video.
-The details are noticeably softer than the crisp, well defined edges in the high definition version.
-The color palette is warm and inviting with an audio that is simply beyond reproach.
-It offers a full, solid sound field that compliments the 3D video perfectly.
+There is some slight bur still perceptible artifacts in the video.
+The details are noticeably softer than the crisp, well-defined edges in the high definition version.
+The color palette is warm and inviting with audio that is simply beyond reproach.
+It offers a full, solid sound field that complements the 3D video perfectly.